 Here are the new PAN rules that came into effect from today

 New Delhi, Dec 5: Some of the rules related to PAN card have been ammended and these will into effect from today.
 It used to be mandatory to furnish the father's name for the allotment of Permanent Account Number (PAN).
-This has been been chaged.
+This has been been changed.
 Beginning today, the application forms will provide an option to the applicant as to whether the mother is a single parent and if the applicant wishes to furnish the name of the mother only.

 PAN is the tax identification number mandatory for filing income tax returns (ITR) and can be applied either online or offline.
 Quoting of PAN is also mandatory for transactions such as opening of a bank account, depositing cash exceeding Rs 50,000 into a bank account, opening a demat account, investment in shares/ mutual funds, and immovable property transactions.